keras-team/keras-io/guides/md/keras_cv/semantic_segmentation_deeplab_v3_plus.md

 The model.compile() function sets up the training process for the model.
 It defines the
 - optimization algorithm - Stochastic Gradient Descent (SGD)
 - the loss function - categorical cross-entropy
-- the evaluation metrics - categorical accuracy
+- the evaluation metrics - Mean IoU and categorical accuracy

 Semantic segmentation evaluation metrics:

+Mean Intersection over Union (MeanIoU):
+MeanIoU measures how well a semantic segmentation model accurately identifies and delineates different objects or regions in an image.
+It calculates the overlap between predicted and actual object boundaries, providing a score between 0 and 1, where 1 represents a perfect match.

 Categorical Accuracy:
 Categorical Accuracy measures the proportion of correctly classified pixels in an image.
 It gives a simple percentage indicating how accurately the model predicts the categories of pixels in the entire image.

-In essence, Categorical Accuracy gives a broad overview of overall pixel-level correctness.
+In essence, MeanIoU emphasizes the accuracy of identifying specific object boundaries, while Categorical Accuracy gives a broad overview of overall pixel-level correctness.